infosoftas/info-subscription-doc/source/salesposter/url-parameters.rst

 URL parameters
 =========================================
 Salesposter uses URL query string to control presentation and business logic.
+Once a user follows the link with query parameters, they are copied to an encrypted cookie.
+To change these params, simply make a new URL with different values.

+Salesposter location follows the following template: https://{tenantName}-s4.azurewebsites.net/salesposter, where *tenantName* - name of the tenant Salesposter is deployed on.

 Query string parameters are: